 Please note that in some instances we will charge a small fee to replace a missing piece depending on the circumstances.

-If you do want to order from StumpCraft and are not in Canada or the USA we recommend setting up a freight forwarding account in the US.
+If you do want to order from StumpCraft and are not in Canada, the USA, or the UK, we recommend setting up a freight forwarding account in the US.
 There are many good options for this but we can suggest a few:

 Your tracking number was sent to you in an email that confirmed your order has shipped.
 We suggest checking your spam folder for that email.
 If you are still unable to locate your tracking number please submit a request for your tracking number via email at email@example.com.